 To get an appreciation for how close to the thermal edge smartphones operate at today, you only need to play music or stream a video over 3G / WiFi on a sunny day and see how long it takes before smartphone goes into self-preservation mode.
 It is said that computer design is more like refrigerator design these days to see who can design the best heat sinks.
 For a long time Apple did not put i7 processors in their MacBook Pros due to the inability to get heat outside the slick Aluminium shell.

-To ensure that wireless charging for consumer devices is widely adopted, the technology should not limit the usability of devices while charging is taking place.
+To ensure that wireless charging for consumer devices is widely adopted (such as smartphones & tablets), the technology should not limit the usability of devices while charging is taking place.
 In my view efficiency is actually a means to achieving thermal performance which is the “end”, and NOT the “end” itself.
 Other parameters that matter are; cost, Human RF Exposure, EMC performance, Rx size, and how quickly the device charges.